 As an organization, we have not yet completed any clinical trials for any of our drug candidates.
-Each of our lead drug candidates, ALG-010133 and ALG-000184, is currently being evaluated in Phase 1 clinical trials in many countries, including New Zealand, Hong Kong, the United Kingdom, South Korea, China and Moldova.
+Each of our lead drug candidates, ALG-010133, ALG-000184 and ALG-020572 is currently being evaluated in Phase 1 clinical trials in many countries, ALG-010133 and ALG-000184 in New Zealand, Hong Kong, the United Kingdom, South Korea, China and Moldova, and ALG-020572 in New Zealand.
 As a company, we have limited experience in preparing, submitting and prosecuting regulatory filings.
 Specifically, we have not previously submitted a new drug application (NDA) to the FDA or similar approval filings to a comparable foreign regulatory authority for any drug candidate.
 An NDA or other relevant regulatory filing must include extensive nonclinical and clinical data and supporting information to establish that the drug candidate is safe and effective for each desired indication.
 The NDA or other comparable regulatory filing must also include significant information regarding the chemistry, manufacturing and controls for the product.
 We have had limited interactions with the FDA and cannot be certain how many clinical trials of any of our drug candidates will be required or whether the FDA will agree with the design or implementation of our clinical trials.
 In addition, we cannot be certain that our current or future drug candidates will be successful in clinical trials such that the information contained in an NDA or comparable regulatory filing would support approval, and thus we cannot guarantee that any of our drug candidates will receive regulatory approval.
-Further, even if our current or future drug candidates, we may not be able to continue our operations.
-Even if we successfully obtain regulatory approval to market a drug candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights, as well as the availability of competitive products, third-party reimbursement and adoption by physicians.
+Further, even if our current or future drug candidates are successful in clinical trials, such candidates may not receive regulatory approval.
+If we do not receive regulatory approvals for current or future drug candidates, we may not be able to continue our operations.
+Even if we successfully obtain regulatory approval to market a drug candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we gain regulatory approval a